-In 2017, one residence was seized in Franklin for a meth lab.
+In 2018, no residences were seized in Johnson County for a meth lab.
 The Health Department has been working with homeowners to clear properties that have not obtained clearance certificates.
-Eleven properties were cleared from the Indiana State Police list through testing, decontamination, or demolition.
+Nine properties were cleared from the Indiana State Police list through testing, decontamination, or demolition.
+Notices were filed with the Recorder's office on twelve properties that had not been cleared.
+Compliance notices were later filed on two of those properties.